Geraldo Bajrami: Burton Albion

 Bajrami turned down Notts County's offer of a new contract, and on 13 June 2024 he agreed to join League One club Burton Albion on a two-year deal, to begin after his Notts County contract expired.
 He missed the first two matches of the season with an ankle injury, and made an eventful debut on 17 August.
 He replaced Kegs Chauke after 75 minutes and Burton took a 3–2 lead, but six minutes into stoppage time Bajrami was adjudged to have fouled Aden Flint from a corner; he received a yellow card and Mansfield equalised from the penalty.
 Two minutes into the next match, he went down with an injury to his right leg; it was later confirmed as another anterior cruciate ligament injury, and he would again miss the rest of the season.

 Crawley Town

 On 22 August 2025 Bajrami joined EFL League Two club Crawley Town on a season long loan deal.

+On 12 May 2026, Burton said the player would leave in the summer once his contract expired.

+Teuta

+On 2 July 2026, Bajrami joined Albanian Kategoria Superiore club Teuta.